 Car Hire Bangkok Airport - Compare Multiple Suppliers Online

-Car Hire Bangkok airport or downtown can be expensive so it pays to compare multiple suppliers online.
-Need to book a car with Thai Rent a Car, Sixt Bangkok , Hertz or Budget?
+Get multiple quotes and compare prices online.
+Need to book a car with Thai Rent a Car, Sixt, Hertz or Budget?
 We have great rates on all car categories, automatic cars, small and luxury, including pickups and the 12 seater minibus.
 Using Bangkok’s excellent public transport network to beat city centre congestion is wise.

 Historically, Damnoenssaduak was actually the name given to the canal that was dug in the reign of King Rama IV by the military and the people of Samutsakorn, Rajburi and Samutsongkram province’s.
 In those days, without canals and rivers, transportation was just about non-existent.
 King Rama IV had great concern for the country's future economic growth.
 He had the canal dug in order to connect the Taachin River in Samutsakorn Province with the Maklong River in Samutsongkram Province.

 Damnoen Saduak Floating Market

 On the verge of being replaced by supermarkets and shopping malls, Thailand's remaining floating markets are an enduring symbol of what life was like in days past.
 The very popular floating market in Ratchaburi, known as the Damnoen Saduak Floating Market, is considered by many to be Thailand’s largest.
 Sellers arrive in boats that are laden with flowers, tropical fruits, and other fresh produce, creating a lively and vividly colourful scene that has been captured by photographers the world over.
 It's quite touristy, but well-worth the crowds in order to experience this unique and vibrant market.
 It’s most often best to make the trip early in the morning to see the market at its busiest and most colourful.

 Bang Pa In